Ayesha2911/SQL_Project_Music_Store_Data_Analysis/README.md

-A SQL Project to analyse Online Music Store Data
+An SQL Project to analyse Online Music Store Data